If you're lost for souvenirs, don't miss these! 3 Japanese sweets that will make you look like a real connoisseur: Part 2 [Fukushima Prefecture]

 Taiyodo Barley Crackers: A light texture with a soft taste of the ingredients

-Taiyodo's barley crackers are characterized by their simple flavor and light texture .
-Made with wheat flour and peanuts, the sweetness of the ingredients gives them a gentle flavor.
-When you bite into them, you hear a "crackle."
+Taiyodo's barley crackers are characterized bytheir simple flavor and light, crisp texture.
+Made from wheat flour and peanuts, they have a gentle flavor thanks to the natural sweetness of the ingredients.
+When you bite into them, you get a satisfying crunch.
 The firm texture is incredibly refreshing.
-They have a simple taste that makes you want to chew them carefully and savor them.
+They have a simple charm that makes you want to savor each bite.

 Mugi senbei has become popular as a local snack and a souvenir for tourists.
 If you visit Fukushima, be sure to give it a try.